Continuing Education Activity

 Radiation therapy includes various modalities: conventional external radiotherapy, proton beam therapy, stereotactic radiotherapy, radiosurgery, and brachytherapy.
 The goal of radiotherapy is to decrease tumor burden while protecting essential neural structures.
 Specific Gy doses have been designated for every radiation modality.
 Multiple reports have suggested decreased mortality with slightly reduced morbidity following radiation therapy.
 Despite this, radiation therapy has not been proven to reduce the recurrence rate.
 Therefore, it continues to be an adjuvant modality to neurosurgical intervention.

-ACTH deficiency: Patients should be monitored post-operatively by checking AM cortisol as > 50 % of children can be diagnosed with adrenal insufficiency later after surgery or radiation treatment.
+ACTH Deficiency: Patients should be monitored post-operatively by checking AM cortisol as more than 50% of children can be diagnosed with adrenal insufficiency later after surgery or radiation treatment.
 Children are usually treated with prednisone or hydrocortisone.
 The glucocorticoid replacement dose is 6-9 mg/m2 with dose adjustment with increasing age and weight.

-Vasopressin deficiency: DI can develop in 70 % of craniopharyngioma patients after surgery.
+Vasopressin Deficiency: Diabetes insipidus (DI) can develop in 70% of craniopharyngioma patients after surgery.
 Postoperatively it is important to monitor patient urine output and check plasma sodium and urine osmolality and specific gravity.
 Desmopressin acetate-DDAVP- is the primary treatment in the form of an oral tablet or nasal spray.

 The differential diagnosis for craniopharyngioma include:

-- Other congenital conditions: Rathke's cleft cyst and arachnoid cysts
+- Other Congenital Conditions: Rathke cleft cyst and arachnoid cysts